Autumn Term 2 2022

 The children have been working hard to include scientific vocabulary in their work and write thorough explanations of how circuits work.

-if you’d like to practise this at home, here are some of the tutorials we watched to help us start to understand how to create perspective when drawing poppies.
+If you’d like to practise this at home, here are some of the tutorials we watched in class to help us start to understand how to create perspective when drawing poppies.

 Year 6 have an exciting project underway in the build up to Christmas.
 We don’t want to give too much away, but our DT project this half term involved lots of sewing.
 The children have been working very hard to improve their fine motor skills as these are crucial to making good progress in DT, as well as in many other aspects of school life.
 We had a knot tying competition and then worked hard to learn how to thread a needle quickly – some children can now thread a needle more than 20 times in a minute!